zettaMarge/cart-253/assignments/3_ModJam/patchNotes.md

 - Added new possible flight pattern to bug A.I.;
 - Randomized bugs' speed value;
 - Bugs are no longer limited to traversing the river in only one direction;
+- The game starts with a swarm of flies that disperses after some time, sensing the danger;

 ## Visual Improvements
 - Frog now looks vaguely more frog-like;